74R45/MacPaw_DataEngineering_TestTask/README.md

 # Test Task for MacPaw 2021 Data Engineering Intern
 The specifications of this task can be found [here](https://github.com/MacPaw/msi2021-data-engineering).
+For this task the preferred language was Python, and I am quite knowledgeable about it (having completed a course in it back in 2016), yet I decided to use Scala because that's the language I'm most comfortable with and therefore can write the most impressive code in.

 ## Usage
 In order to launch this project you need to have [Docker](https://www.docker.com/products/docker-desktop) and [scala-sbt](https://www.scala-sbt.org/) installed.